EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 - Peer-reviewed studies in economics, sociology, political science, public health, etc.[^9]
 - Constitutions, laws, court rulings
 - Moral and ethical reasoning, deductive reasoning
-- Polling, elections, referenda[^9]
+- Polling, elections, referenda[^11]

 Weaker sources of evidence which can be used with care

-- Investigative reporting
+- Investigative reporting [^13]
 - Opinions of specialists, professionals, and scholars[^10] (see footnote)

 # Contributing
 I encourage others to contribute to this repository if they believe I have made an error, or if there are additional data sources to back up a correct opinion.
+Or they want to add a new opinion.

 I do not want AI generated slop in this repository.
 If I believe you have used an LLM to generate the content in a PR I will decline it.
 As of now, AIs cannot reason.
 They are too simplistic, they are also heavily biased when it comes to political opinions.